 The County Council operates an Independent Travel Training (ITT) programme.

 All pupils/students will be enabled to undertake ITT unless they are assessed, by an officer of the Council and the pupil/student’s school/college, as being unlikely to benefit from such training.

-Pupils/students who have successfully completed the ITT programme will be enabled to make this journey to school independently.
+Pupils/students who have successfully completed the ITT programme will be enabled to make this journey to school or college independently.
 Special transport will not be provided for these pupils/students unless their circumstances change significantly.

 Review of Travel Assistance